Lough Derravaragh

 Practical Information

 Lough Derravaragh is easily accessed via the N4, with a well‑signposted turn‑off for the boat‑hire site near Multyfarnham.
-Parking at the hire point is free and operates on a first‑come, first‑served basis.
+Parking at the hire point and at the Donore caravan park is free and operates on a first‑come, first‑served basis.
 No admission fee is required to enjoy the lake, its walking routes or its wildlife – the area is open year‑round.

-The lake’s natural heritage status means that visitors are encouraged to stay on marked paths, especially around the bog and reed‑bed areas, to protect sensitive habitats.
-While the terrain is generally gentle, some sections of the Knockeyon trail involve steep ascents.
+Visitors are encouraged to stay on marked paths, especially around the bog and reed‑bed areas, to protect sensitive habitats.
+While most routes are gentle, the ascent to Knockeyon involves some steep sections.